-It’s a subject which often raises healthy debate among DJs….how much should we be charging?
+It’s a subject which often raises healthy debate among DJs and indeed with prospective clients….how much should a DJ be charging?

-It’s also a post I’ve wanted to write for a very long time.
-Bride Magazine sort of beat me to it last week with their own take on the subject (admittedly skewed towards weddings) which you can read about here.
+Bride Magazine sort of beat me to it a while ago with their own take on the subject (admittedly skewed towards weddings) which you can read about here.

 So, how much should a DJ cost?